openaps/docs/docs/docs/Customize-Iterate/autotune.md

 #### Why Isn't It Working At All?

-(First - breathe, and have patience!
-Remember this is a brand new tool that's in EARLY testing phases.
-Thanks for being an early tester...but don't panic if it doesn't work on your first try.)
+(First - breathe, and have patience!)
 Here are some things to check:

 If you get the error `ERROR: API_SECRET is not set when calling oref0-autotune.sh` and autotune won't run, try this (note: as of oref 0.5.5, this error has been downgraded to a warning as this will only prevent autotune from running if you have "locked down" your NS to prevent anonymous read access):